-In Dutch higher education, there is a system of accreditation that aims to guarantee the basic quality of programmes and institutions.
+In Dutch higher education, there is a system of accreditation that aims to ensure the basic quality of programmes and institutions.
 Every existing programme at a higher education institution is periodically accredited by the Dutch-Flemish Accreditation Organisation (NVAO).
-The decisions of the NVAO lead to the recognition of diplomas, titles and funding of programmes.
+The NVAO’s decisions lead to recognition of diplomas, titles and funding of programmes.

-The starting point is that all programmes are assessed every six years by a panel of independent experts approved by the NVAO.
+The basic principle is that all programmes are assessed every six years by a panel of independent experts approved by the NVAO.
 This assessment takes place in comparative perspective with related programmes.
-Students can be involved in accreditation in three different ways: they can be part of the assessment panel as student members, they can be questioned by the assessment panel, or they can contribute to the student chapter.
+Students can be involved in this process in three different ways: they can be part of the review panel as student members, they can be interviewed by the review panel, or they can contribute to the student chapter of the review.

 At the European level, we observe a shift from accreditation at programme level to accreditation at institution level.
 In the Netherlands, too, steps have already been taken towards institution-level accreditation through the Institution Test for Quality Assurance (ITK) and the Restricted Programme Assessments (BOB).
 The Ministry of Education, Culture and Science now wants to switch completely to a system of institutional accreditation.
 ISO has confidence in the final proposal of institution accreditation, but will once more be closely involved in the further details of the process, in order to represent the student’s perspective.